microsoft/DirectX-Specs/d3d/HLSL_ShaderModel6_7.md

 Shader Model 6.7 includes an optional feature called Advanced Texture Operations that contains several useful texture capabilities that grant greater ability to retrieve and set texture data in various ways.

-See the Shader Model 6.7 [Advanced Texture Operations](HLSL_SM_6_7_Advanced_Texture_Ops.md) documenation for more details about all these features.
+See the Shader Model 6.7 [Advanced Texture Operations](HLSL_SM_6_7_Advanced_Texture_Ops.md) documentation for more details about all these features.
 Below are brief individual summaries.

 ## Raw Gather

 Advanced Texture Operations adds the ability to retrieve complete, unprocessed texture elements including all the channels packed into appropriately sized unsigned integers using _raw gathers_.

 To get the full benefit of these gather operations requires the expanded ability to cast textures of various sorts into unsigned integer resource views.
-This requires using the new resource creation methods introduced with [Enhanced Barriers](D3D12EnhancedBarriers.md#id3d12device10createcommittedresource3) and setting the castable formats parameters to the appropriately sized `UINT` format.
+This requires using the new resource creation methods introduced with [Enhanced Barriers](D3D12EnhancedBarriers.md#id3d12device10-createcommittedresource3) and setting the castable formats parameters to the appropriately sized `UINT` format.

 In this way, unsigned integer textures with varied backing resources can be sampled within shaders to retrieve the raw representation of the contents that you can process in any way you want.